mkdocs/mkdocs/docs/dev-guide/plugins.md

 ### Entry Point

-Plugins need to be packaged as Python libraries (distributed on PyPI separate from MkDocs) and each must register as a Plugin via a setuptools entry_point.
+Plugins need to be packaged as Python libraries (distributed on PyPI separate from MkDocs) and each must register as a Plugin via a setuptools `entry_points`.
 Add the following to your `setup.py` script:

 ```python